 The plan will be continually monitored to track the progress of implementation and an annual review will be undertaken.
 A major review will be conducted at the end of the five year period.

-That Council ENDORSES the Weed Management Plan shown as Attachment 2 to this Report.
+That Council ENDORSES the Weed Management Plan shown as Attachment 2 to Report CJ211-12/16.